muktek/assignment--fullstack-js-10-react-auth-integration/README.md

 # (2) Commit your changes from the previous demo
 git add .
-git commit -m 'committing work from part-08-react-config'
+git commit -m 'committing work from part-09-react-api-integration'

+# (3) Merge changes to master
+git checkout master
+git merge part-09-react-api-integration

-# (3) You will work on the part-09-react-api-integration branch for this feature
+# (4) You will work on the part-09-react-api-integration branch for this feature
-git checkout -b part-09-react-api-integration
+git checkout -b part-10-react-auth-integration

 ```